MPH Public Health - Health Management, Planning and Policy (International)

 Duration/mode 12 months full time

 Entry requirements Medical degree or bachelor degree with 2:2 (hons) in a related subject + experience

 IELTS 6.5 overall, with no less than 6.0 in all components

-You are reading course information for the 18-month variant of Public Health - Health Management, Planning and Policy (International) programme.
-If you are interested in the 12-month, please follow the links at the right-hand side of this page under the heading 'related courses'.
+You are reading course information for the 12-month variant of Public Health - Health Management, Planning and Policy (International) programme.
+If you are interested in the 18-month variant, please follow the links at the right-hand side of this page under the heading 'related courses'.

 This programme deals with the management, planning and policy issues for public health services in countries with developing health systems.
 It will help you acquire the skills and knowledge necessary for building new health services and improving existing health systems.

 • take a proactive role in problem-solving, critically reviewing evidence and arriving at informed decisions

 • communicate, plan and manage tasks independently and as part of a team